 Liberty University holds its candidates to the highest standards of ethics.
 One significant area of integrity in academics is honesty.
 Candidates are expected to submit only their own work.
 Furthermore, candidates are expected to neither give nor receive assistance of any kind that is not specifically permitted on graded assignments or examinations.
-For more information on the Academic Code of Honor and Personal Code of Honor, see the Graduate Student Code of Honor found at the Graduate Student Affairs website: https://www.liberty.edu/students/community-life/graduate-and-online-students/
+For more information on the Academic Code of Honor and Personal Code of Honor, see the see the Liberty Way.